Particular/docs.particular.net/nservicebus/upgrades/5to6-testing.md

 ---

-## Move to .NET 4.5.2
+## Upgrade to NServiceBus Version 6

-NServiceBus.Testing Version 6 requires .NET Framework version 4.5.2 or higher.
+NServiceBus.Testing references NServiceBus Version 6.

-**All projects which reference NServiceBus.Testing must first be upgraded to .NET 4.5.2 before upgrading to NServiceBus.Testing Version 6**
+All projects which reference NServiceBus.Testing must first be upgraded to NServiceBus Version 6 first.
+For the detailed list of changes, refer to the [NServiceBus Version 6 Upgrade Guide](/nservicebus/upgrades/5to6.md).

 ## New Unit Testing capabilities